Chromatophore/HP48-Superchip/investigations/quirk_i.md

 0041C  A=R2 		# Setup Routine for Load/Save coommands.
 Loads physical address into A
 0041F  C=R0 		# Loads I into C
 00422  C=C+C   A 	# Bytes -> Nibbles
-00424  C=C+A   A 	# C contains physical address of I 00426  D1=C 		# Set D1 to physical address of I
+00424  C=C+A   A 	# C contains physical address where I points 00426  D1=C 		# Set D1 to physical address where I points
 00429  A=R4 		# Set A to memory Start area?
 Turns out, v0-f are at the beginning of memory area 0042C  AD0EX 		# Swap A with D0?
 0042F  RTN